asefahmed500/Cally-IO/README.md

 - [x] **Secure Authentication**: User signup, login, and password recovery.
 - [x] **Role-Based Access Control**: `user` and `admin` roles with protected routes.
+- [x] **In-App User Management**: Admins can add, remove, and manage user roles directly within the application.
 - [x] **Lead Management Pipeline**: Visual Kanban board for all users, with role-based data visibility and lead-claiming for agents.
 - [x] **Full Lead CRUD**: Agents can create, read, update, and delete their own leads with detailed profiles (phone, company, notes).
+- [x] **Follow-up Scheduling**: Agents can schedule follow-up dates and add notes for each lead, with visual reminders for overdue tasks.
 - [x] **Knowledge Base Management**: Admins can manage all documents and a company-wide FAQ.
 - [x] **Persistent Chat History**: Conversations are saved, supporting multi-session and multi-device use.
 - [x] **Configurable AI Agent**: Admins control the AI's personality, response style, and business instructions.